 - The Group has a direct relationship with our supply chains, which includes some outplacement support for IT services and call centre operations.

-- Gibraltar – TICORP is a part of the Staysure Group and ERGO our underwriter is contracted to TICORP.
+- Gibraltar – TICORP is a part of Staysure Group Limited.

 The following is the process by which the company assesses whether activities or countries are high risk in relation to slavery or human trafficking: